Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability

-To improve this further, first we consider the \Fr distance more closely.
+Ben Avraham et al.~\cite{avraham2015faster} improve this algorithm as follows.
 Denote by $M$ the $n \times n$ matrix with $M_{i,j} = 1$ if the points $\pi_i,\sigma_j$ are in distance at most $\delta$, and $M_{i,j} = 0$ otherwise ($M$ is called the ``free-space diagram'').
 It is well-known that the discrete \Fr distance of $\pi,\sigma$ is at most $\delta$ if and only if there exists a monotone path from the lower left to the upper right corner of $M$ using only 1-entries.
 Equivalently, consider a \emph{directed grid graph} $G_M$ on $n \times n$ vertices, where each node $(i,j)$ has directed edges to $(i+1,j), (i,j+1)$, and $(i+1,j+1)$, and the nodes $(i,j)$ of $G_M$ with $M_{i,j} = 0$ are ``deactivated'' (i.e., removed).
 Then the discrete \Fr distance of $\pi,\sigma$ is at most $\delta$ if and only if node $(n,n)$ is reachable from node $(1,1)$ in $G_M$.
-See Figure \vref{fig:freespace_diagram} for an example of a pair of curves and its corresponding free-space diagram $M$ and directed grid graph $G_M$.
+See Figure \ref{fig:freespace_diagram} for an example of a pair of curves, its corresponding free-space diagram $M$, and directed grid graph $G_M$.